For residents outside of Quebec, view our national edition1

 If this applies to you, then:

-- Review your will and beneficiary designations regularly and after a life event to make sure they still reflect your wishes, and amend or update them if need be.
+- review your will and beneficiary designations regularly and after a life event to make sure they still reflect your wishes, and amend or update them as needed.

-1 The content in this article is specific to residents of Quebec.
-You should consult your legal advisor.
-For all other provinces, refer to MK2269.
-2 It’s assumed that the home can be transferred tax free because of the principal residence exemption.
-3 If the last surviving parent isn’t capable of acting or dies without appointing a tutor in his or her will, a family counsel with court approval will appoint such tutor.
-4 See Wealth Transfer Strategy #4 (MK2145) for more information on qualified disability trusts.
-5 In Quebec, the appropriate beneficiaries we’re referring to are the married or civil union spouse, descendants, and ascendants of the owner.
+1 It’s assumed that the home can be transferred tax free because of the principal residence exemption.
+2 If the last surviving parent isn’t capable of acting or dies without appointing a tutor in the parent’s will, a family counsel with court approval will appoint a tutor.
+3 See “Considering insurance trusts and the annuity settlement option” for more information on qualified disability trusts.
+4 In Quebec, the appropriate beneficiaries we’re referring to are the married or civil union spouse, descendants, and ascendants of the owner.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.